Saeros-Security/Saeros/README.md

 ### Domain-Joined Environment

 In a domain-joined environment, the installer detects domain membership and can deploy an *Agent* to each domain controller during setup.
 Deployment occurs via a Group Policy Object (GPO).
-Each *Agent* forwards detections through a gRPC named pipe to the local *Saeros Collector (Bridge)* service (where the installer was run).
+Each *Agent* forwards detections back to the primary domain controller through a gRPC named pipe, then to the local *Saeros Collector (Bridge)* service (where the installer was run).

 #### Requirements